 Also, make sure agents have access to all key customer information.
 You don’t want customers repeating information like phone numbers or addresses, every time they call.
 Update this information whenever a customer calls.

 Action Point: Review your call inquiries.
 Determine how they’re prioritized—by the customer or by the method of contact.
-If they’re prioritized by method of contact, prioritize them by customer.
+If they’re prioritized by the method of contact, prioritize them by customer.

 Mistake #5: Not Managing Customer Relationships In All Media